smeghead/starbug1/README.md

 You can use Starbug1 as Bug Tracking and Request Management for general small development teams.

-### Projects do not have time to prepare for the new BTS server.
+### Projects do not have time to prepare for the new BugTrackingSystem server.

 If you have some old Web Server, you can run on it. needs less CPU and memory.